 Ottawa in Winter with a Baby – Table of Contents

 Flying to Ottawa

 Fast forward to when we had our little girl.
 I felt really uncertain about traveling with an infant.
 You hear a lot of stories about babies on planes and travel going horribly wrong and I really did not want to be that mom.

 I was nervous!
 Especially for the four hour flight from Calgary to Ottawa and back.
-But, I really wanted to go out east to visit my family and introduce our little one.
+But, I really wanted to go visit my family in Ottawa and introduce our little one.
 Especially to my 93 year old Oma!
-We took the plunge and booked a trip to Ottawa with our baby for February, when she was only four months old!
+We took the plunge and booked a trip to Ottawa in February with our baby, when she was only four months old!